drts01/notes/stackedit/az.md

 	*  Collaborated with account owners to identify their needs/requirements.
 Introduced security checks that would meet minimum resistance.
 	* Gain more customers by reaching out to SecEng to demonstrate how they can approve and deny policy exceptions through git.
 * **Result**: (Improved UX) Simplified management of the infrastructure, which customers did not know they needed.
-	* Lowered cost and improved security posture for service teams.
+	* Value: Lowered cost and improved security posture for service teams.
 	* Empowered SecEng with visibility and approvals.
-		* Expanded user base (new customer).
+		* Growth: Expanded user base (new customer).
 	* Improved relationships with customers enabling being able to suggest features rather than waiting for requirements.
 	* Gave visibility to management (and broader company) through Datadog dashboards to see in vs out of compliance per account.
+	* External customers data was now more secure, even though they would not know.

 ## Ownership